Panangipalli Venugopal: Life

 After retirement from AIIMS, Venugopal, moved to the Alchemist Institute of Medical Sciences, in Gurgaon, Haryana as the head of the Cardithoracic department.
 He got married at the age of 55 and has a daughter.

+Venugopal died in New Delhi on 8 October 2024, at the age of 82.

 Achievements

-Venugopal has pioneered heart transplant surgery in India, having performed the first successful heart transplant in the country, the count now standing at 26 transplants.
+Venugopal pioneered heart transplant surgery in India, having performed the first successful heart transplant in the country, the count standing at 26 transplants.
 He performed the first implantation of left ventricular assist device, lasting for more than 90 days, in Asia.
 He introduced the stem cell therapy, for the first time in India, by the deployment of autologous stem cell implantation for repairing the myocardium as an alternative to transplantation, which he did on 26 patients.
 He pioneered the stem cell implantation procedure in pancreas for the treatment of Type II Diabetes.
 On the prolificacy of Venugopal, media reports are in general agreement of his involvement in the performance of over 50,000 open heart and 12,000 closed heart surgeries.
 He has been a recognized trainer, too, with more than 100 cardio-thoracic surgeons around the world, trained under him.

 On the administrative front, he, along with N. Gopinath, started the open heart surgery in AIIMS.
 He was also behind the setting up of the Cardiothoracic Sciences Centre, which later became the venue of the first hear transplant surgery in India and the first Left Ventricular Assist Device implantation in Asia.
 The centre now handles around 3500 open heart surgical procedures annually.